Confluence Tables

 Benefits:

-• Interactive features: sorting, filtering, aggregations in real time.
+• Interactive features: sorting, filtering, and aggregations.

 Differences vs Simple Table (standalone)